 The completed Honors Thesis—after receiving approval from the MLLC department chair and acquiring the required signatures on the Certification Page (primary and secondary readers, as well as the Honors Program coordinator)—requires an oral/public presentation at Butler's Undergraduate Research Conference (URC) or other regional conference, in front of MLLC faculty and students, or at an alternative venue approved by the Honors Program office.

-The examination process culminates in a roughly 30-minute oral examination and Q&A (in the target language and including materials from the Honors ePortfolio) conducted by an Honors-advisor-chosen panel of faculty during your final year.
+The examination process culminates in a roughly 30-minute oral examination and Q&A (in the target language and including materials from the Departmental Distinction ePortfolio) conducted by an Departmental-Distinction-Advisor-chosen panel of faculty during your final year.